When it comes to building your physique, having the edge that comes from using a certain product or piece of equipment can make all the difference.

 There are some classes that can truly pump up your muscle building routine, and there are others that may be best for you to skip.
 We can tell you the classes that make the “must do” list and those that are better left alone.

 Anyone serious about building muscle will tell you that supplements are an essential part of your fitness regime.
-There are muscle building supplements that should be taken before a workout to enhance performance and others that are necessary after a workout to aid in recovery and muscle fiber repair.
+There are muscle growth supplements that should be taken before a workout to enhance performance and others that are necessary after a workout to aid in recovery and muscle fiber repair.

 Additionally, there are other vitamins and minerals you can take daily topromote overall fitness.
 The best supplements for muscle gain may vary from person to person or gender to gender.
 We will guide you through the different options, when to take them, and which supplements are best for you and your workout schedule.